kadena-community/kadena-cli-user-test/Readme.md

 For a complete list of commands and their descriptions, please refer to the [Kadena CLI documentation](https://github.com/kadena-community/kadena.js/blob/main/packages/tools/kadena-cli/README.md).

+### Clone
+Clone this repository in order to be able to push your feedback form to the feedback folder.

 ### To initialise

 To initialise within your project, use the following command: